Nathan Méténier

-Nathan Méténier (born June 13, 1999) is a French climate and environmental activist.
-He was one of the youngest members of the United Nations first Youth Advisory Group on Climate Change from 2020 to 2022, and is the founder of Generation Climate Europe, the largest coalition of youth-led networks at the European level, pushing for stronger action from the EU on climate and environmental issues.
+Nathan Méténier is a French climate and environmental activist.
+He was one of the youngest members of the United Nations' first Youth Advisory Group on Climate Change from 2020 to 2022, and is the founder of Generation Climate Europe, a coalition of youth-led networks at the European level that advocates for stronger action from the EU on climate and environmental issues.